Who is a Geneticist?

-Most of the time, geneticists work in laboratories or in an office environment, where they do their research work.
+Most of the time, in the career as geneticist, individuals work in laboratories or in an office environment, where they do their research work.
 So in a majority of cases, there is not much travelling required except when there is a survey to be done.

 Full Time, Work From Home

-Geneticists at most of the times work full time in a company or a firm.
+In a career as geneticist, most of the times one works full time in a company or a firm.

 Presence in Geographical Area

 Geneticists work for a minimum of 40 hours a week.
-They may have work on shifts depending on the requirement of their workplace.
+In a career as geneticist, one may have to work in shifts depending on the requirement of their workplace.
 Hence, it can be concluded that they might face time pressure occasionally.

 Weekly Hours of Work